Statement of Work: A Comprehensive Guide

 A. Common Questions

-• Q: In what ways is a Statement of Work (SOW) used in government contracting?
+• Q: What does Statement of Work mean in Canadian contracting?
+A:

 B. Clarifications of Misconceptions